Andre 3000 is back with new Mother's Day music

-(CNN)Andre Benjamin released new music Sunday -- but before you get ready to shake it like a Polaroid picture, be aware the songs, both about his late mom, are more jazz than hip-hop and feature the OutKast rapper on bass clarinet.
+(CNN)Andre Benjamin released music Sunday -- but before you get ready to shake it like a Polaroid picture, be aware the songs, both about his late mom, are more jazz than hip-hop and feature the OutKast rapper on bass clarinet.

 That's right.
 Andre 3000, who has said in the past he was dismayed with the direction of hip-hop, raps on neither track.
 On one, he doesn't even sing.

 The "SpottieOttieDopaliscious" rapper introduced the music with six posts to Instagram.
 The first, posted around 2 a.m.
 ET, is a photo of Benjamin as a child with his late mother.
-He is wearing a white graduation tam, red gown and the same grin as his mother, who is leaning in, holding an old Polaroid instant camera.
+He is wearing a white graduation tam, red gown and the same grin as his mother, who is leaning in, holding an instant camera.

 The caption reads, "I love you mom."